 By Oscar Contreras

-I have been working for social justice and non-profits all my life.
+I have been working with non-profits for most of my life.
 In El Salvador I volunteered with Christian Base Communities from the time I was 12 yrs old.
-In Canada, I’ve helped found , organize, and fundraise for different entities including a cultural organization, a soccer association, a community radio station, various church groups and a non profit organization working on affordable housing in Regina, SK.
+In Canada, I’ve helped found or organize and fund-raise for different entities including a cultural organization, a soccer association, a community radio station, various church groups and a non profit organization working on affordable housing in Regina, SK.

-I learned over many years of community organizing about the reality (obstacles, frustrations and needs) the non profit sectors face.
+I learned over many years of community organizing about the reality (perceptions, obstacles, frustrations and needs) the non profit sectors face.

 I have also been a recipient of assistance and emergency services over the years.
 I battled with homelessness and addiction in the streets of East Hastings in Vancouver.
 I have needed food, clothing, counselling and training.
 And yes, I have even felt the frustration and desperation people sometimes feel when dealing with service providers.

 All of this, plus the wisdom of those I have worked with over the years, have helped me see the bigger picture.
 I understand the problems and therefore started working on a solution in 2015.